Incisional Hernia

 When can I return to work?

-Generally it is recommended to take two weeks off after surgery.
+Generally, it is recommended to take two weeks off after surgery.
 Your ability to return to work will depend on your job and varies between individuals.
 Patients can often return to work a week after surgery if required.
 We would not recommend flying immediately after surgery.
 This should be discussed on a case-by-case basis with the consultant.

 When can I return to normal activities?